If you’re planning a new business, it’s always fun to dream about where you’re going to be in a few years.

-Before you start on your expense budget, take a few minutes to think about how you might want to organize it.
+Now that you know what not to include, take a few minutes to think about how you might want to organize your expense budget.
 What is on the list of things that you plan on spending money on?
 You’ll want to have several categories for your expenses, but you don’t want to have too many categories.

 Here are some common expenses to help get you started:

 You can certainly have more categories, and for some businesses, this makes a lot of sense.
 For example, if you have a large marketing budget, perhaps you want to track it in more granular detail.

 So, instead of just “marketing,” you might have:

 - Trade shows

 Use a list of expenses that makes sense for your business.
 If possible, have the list match the categories in your accounting tool.
 If you don’t have an accounting system yet, you can later match your accounting system to your business plan’s expense budget.

 An example of how to build an expense budget using LivePlan.

 How to figure out what the numbers should be